What’s newGlobal Highlights

 Sydney · New South Wales

-Hobart · Tasmania
+Tasman · Tasmania

 Melbourne · Victoria

-Fraser Coast Regional · Queensland
+Gold Coast City · Queensland

 “Since” dates reflect earliest public access (opening/consecration/founding) or UNESCO/natural markers.
 Natural sites show “— (natural)”.